nualagr/the-lord-of-the-rings-game/README.md

 The JavaScipt file was also passed into [JSHint](jshint.com).
 This highlighted many errors and warnings, predominantly relating to variables that had been declared incorrectly with regard to the keywords 'let' and 'var'.
 These errors have since been rectified.
-A StackOverflow suggestion of declaring /*globals $:false */ at the start of the file removed the warnings regarding the jQuery dollar sign without replacing every dollar sign with 'jquery'.
+A StackOverflow suggestion of declaring /*globals $:false */ at the start of the file removed the warnings regarding the jQuery dollar sign without the need to replace every dollar sign with the word 'jquery'.
 The remaining so-called 'unused variable' is the startGame function which is called in the 'index.html' file in the opening modal.
 No other errors or warnings remain in the code.
 ![alt text](documentation/readme-images/jshint-results.png "JSHint results, no remaining errors")